apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/backup-and-restore-for-mysql-paxos-group.md

 ---
-title: Backup and restore for MySQL standalone
+title: Backup and restore for MySQL Paxos group
-description: Guide for backup and restore for an ApeCloud MySQL standalone
+description: Guide for backup and restore for an ApeCloud MySQL Paxos group
 sidebar_position: 2
 ---

-# Backup and restore for MySQL standalone
+# Backup and restore for MySQL Paxos group
-This section shows how to use kbcli to back up and restore a MySQL standalone instance.
+This section shows how to use `kbcli` to back up and restore a MySQL Paxos group instance.

 ***Before you start***

 - Prepare a clean EKS cluster, and install ebs csi driver plug-in, with at least one node and the memory of each node is not less than 4GB.
-- Install kubectl to ensure that you can connect to the EKS cluster
+- Install `kubectl` to ensure that you can connect to the EKS cluster
-- Install kbcli.
+- Install `kbcli`.
+Refer to [Install kbcli and KubeBlocks](../../installation/installation.md) for details.
    ```bash
    curl -fsSL https://kubeblocks.io/installer/install_cli.sh | bash
    ```

 ***Steps:***

-1. Install KubeBlocks and enable snapshot backup.
-   Install KubeBlocks and enable the snapshot controller plugin.
+1. Install KubeBlocks and enable the snapshot backup controller addon.
    ```bash
    kbcli kubeblocks install --set snapshot-controller.enabled=true
    ```
-   To enable the snapshot controller plugin after installation.
+   If you have installed KubeBlocks without enabling the snapshot controller, you can run the command below to enable snapshot backup.
    ```bash
    kbcli kubeblocks upgrade --set snapshot-controller.enabled=true
    ```
-   Since your kubectl is already connected to the EKS cluster, this command installs the latest version of KubeBlocks in your EKS environment.
+   Since your `kubectl` is already connected to the EKS cluster, this command installs the latest version of KubeBlocks in your EKS environment.

    Verify the installation with the following command.
    ```bash